 Below, we’ve defined a simple checklist to help you identify what you need to create secure digital finance products.

-In the past couple of decades, we’ve come so far in terms of security technologies.
-From biometrics and authenticators to hardware keys, security has never been so high-tech.
+In the past couple of decades, FinTech products have come so far in terms of security technologies.
+From biometrics and authenticators to hardware keys, cybersecurity across the FinTech sector has never been so advanced.
 But the humble password will continue to be the base layer of protection for the foreseeable future (albeit supplemented with other enhancements).

-While decidedly simple, password authentication is simultaneously secure and convenient.
-The problem is that we are notoriously lazy with creating them.
+While decidedly simple, password authentication within financial services is simultaneously secure and convenient.
+The problem is that passwords for payment services are notoriously repetitive.
 The average person has 100 online accounts, so it’s extremely common to recycle passwords.
-Worse yet, we have a bad habit of creating passwords that cybercriminals can easily crack.
-The result is that many of us are one data breach or brute-force attack away from having the plurality of digital accounts put at risk.
+Worse yet, users have a bad habit of creating passwords that cybercriminals can easily crack.
+The result is that many people are one data breach or brute-force attack away from having a plurality of digital accounts put at risk.